HummingWaves/hummingwaves.github.io/_includes/description.md

 - Aerial photography can be successfully used to detect cetaceans on ocean surface

 # Into the future
 This is just a small glimpse of the possible areas for investigation.
 If the data from February to May 2020 could be obtained from regular hydrophone measurements and GPS trackers of cetacean specimen, more knowledge could be inferred about the response of the aquatic life to the sudden change in human activity.
-Combining with even more sources, like data from the WhaleWatch project, may yield even more interesting results.
+Combining with even more sources, like data from the [WhaleWatch project][16], may yield even more interesting results.

 # References
 ESA resources: